a2stuff/a2d/res/notes/testplan.md

 * Open the Control Panel DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Control Panel DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

-## Startup Options
+## Options

-* Open the Startup Options DA.
+* Open the Options DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
-* Open the Startup Options DA.
+* Open the Options DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.
+* Open the Options DA.
+Move the window to the bottom of the screen so only the title bar is visible.
+Press Apple-1, Apple-2, Apple-3.
+Verify that checkboxes don't mis-paint on the screen.
+Move the window back up.
+Verify that the state of the checkboxes has toggled.

 ## International